Human Immunodeficiency Virus (HIV) Infection in Children and Adolescents

 Rapid tests for HIV using blood or saliva can be done while women are in labor and delivery units at the hospital.
 These tests can provide results in minutes to hours.

-For all children under 18 months of age, standard adult blood tests for HIV antibodies or antigens are not helpful, because the blood of an infant born to an mother with HIV infection almost always contains HIV antibodies passed through the placenta even if the infant is not infected.
+For all children under 18 months of age, including newborns, standard adult blood tests for HIV antibodies or antigens are not helpful, because the blood of an infant born to a mother with HIV infection almost always contains HIV antibodies passed through the placenta even if the infant is not infected.

 So, to definitively diagnose HIV infection in children under 18 months of age, special blood tests called nucleic acid tests (NATs) are done.
 The diagnosis of HIV infection is confirmed if the NATs detect genetic material from HIV (DNA or RNA) in the child's blood.

-Testing using NATs should be done at frequent intervals, typically in the first 2 weeks of life, at about 1 month of age, and between 4 months and 6 months of age.
+Newborns are tested at birth.
+After that, testing using NATs should be done at frequent intervals, typically in the first 2 weeks of life, at about 1 to 2 months of age, and between 4 months and 6 months of age.
 Such frequent testing identifies most infants infected with HIV by 6 months of age.
-Some infants who have a very high risk of developing HIV may be tested more frequently.
+Some infants who have a higher risk of developing HIV infection after birth may be tested more frequently.
+This higher risk group includes infants born to mothers who:

 • Are at risk of HIV infection